leopade/toolik-synoptic-analysis/README.md

 Together they cover 01–16 UT.

-The input files are uncompressed:
+The input files are compressed:

 ```text
 .data.gz
 ```

-The Python programs looks for this file, however can also process already compressed files.
+The Python programs looks for compressed files, however it can also process already uncompressed files.

 ---